sigmf/SigMF/sigmf-spec.md

 also be geolocation coordinates from a GNSS receiver, temperature readings from a thermal sensor, or any other stored digital measurement information.

-Metadata describes the dataset with which it is associated.
-The metadata includes information meant for the human users of the dataset, such as a title and description, and information meant for computer applications (tools) that operate on the dataset.
+Metadata describes the Dataset with which it is associated.
+The metadata includes information meant for the human users of the Dataset, such as a title and description, and information meant for computer applications (tools) that operate on the Dataset.

 This specification defines a schema for metadata using a `core` namespace that is a reserved name and can only be defined by this specification.
 Other metadata